Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Marginal Particle Filter

-where $q(\mathrm{x}_{l}|\mathrm{x}_{l-1},\mathrm{x}_{0},\mathrm{y}_{k})$ are the one-step Markov transition densities conditioned on the initial state (prior samples), which are directly available from the discretised version of (\ref{eq:state-flow-equation}).
-Besides the high complexity involved in computing the conditional probability densities (\ref{eq:recursion-transition-pdfs}), which is bounded by $\text{O}\left((L-1)N^{3}+N^{2}\right)$ evaluations, the main complication of this realisation is due to the mixing properties of (\ref{eq:marginal-proposal-density-1}) that encompass significant errors built up through the sequence of finite-sample approximations along with the prohibitively high variance of the resulting importance weights.
+where $q(\mathrm{x}_{l}|\mathrm{x}_{l-1},\mathrm{x}_{0},\mathrm{y}_{k})$ are the one-step proposal kernels conditioned on the initial state (prior samples), which are directly available from the discretized version of (\ref{eq:state-flow-equation}).
+Computing the conditional proposal components (\ref{eq:recursion-transition-pdfs}) and the marginal proposal (\ref{eq:marginal-proposal-density-1}) involves high computational effort, bounded by $\mathcal{O}\left((L-1)N^{3}+N^{2}\right)$ evaluations.
+In addition, the main complication of this realization is due to the mixing properties of (\ref{eq:marginal-proposal-density-1}), leading to significant errors built up through the sequence of finite-sample approximations in (\ref{eq:recursion-transition-pdfs}) along with the prohibitively high variance of the resulting importance weights (\ref{eq:marginal-importance-weight}).

-Whilst these problems could be tentatively worked around by a judicious choice of a variance reduction method, it is worth looking how the implementation difficulties would turn out to be by evoking the hypothetical continuity over the sampling steps.
+While these problems could be tentatively worked around by a judicious choice of a variance reduction method, it is worth looking how the implementation difficulties would turn out to be by evoking a hypothetical ``continuity'' between sampling steps.
 It is well known that in the limit $\Delta\lambda\rightarrow0$, the proposal density (\ref{eq:proposal-sequence-of-transitions}) defines a path integral.
-Based on the definition of the path probability density of a Markov process \citep{Graham1973}
+Based on the concept of path probability density \citep{Graham1973} of a Markov process